-You will fall in love with making Instant Pot Potato Salad where potatoes and eggs cook at same time.
+You will fall in love with making Instant Pot Potato Salad where potatoes and eggs cook at same time, in one pot!
 Creamy, tangy and zesty side dish that is a must for all summer gatherings!

 Instant Pot potato salad served in glass bowl and pepper mill behind on a counter.